ethereumidentitykit/workflow-automation/docs/setup/README.md

 3. Check for review comments and summary

 ### 3. Test On-Demand Response
-1. Create an issue or comment with `@efp-dev-ops help me with...`
+1. Create an issue or comment with `@eik-dev-ops help me with...`
 2. The AI should respond within 30 seconds
 3. Verify the response quality and relevance